-- Lead at an even pace with gradual wide turns to avoid throwing a rider off balance.
-Plan your turns to allow room for side walkers to stay beside the rider and not brush them off on an obstacles.
+- Do not let the slack from the lead rope drop below your knees.
+Do not wrap the lead rope around your hand or body or in a loop that may pull tight.
+Do not put your fingers through rings in the halter. - Wait to bring a horse into the mounting area until the instructor has requested it.
+Bring the horse as close as possible to the mounting ramp/block and ask the horse to stop square.
+Do not allow the horse to walk off until the instructor gives the command.
+While halted, stand by the horse's head at a 45-degree angle facing his shoulder.
+Beware that holding a horse's halter tightly may cause him to become anxious and move.
+Once the rider is mounted you MUST keep the horse as close to the ramp as possible so the instructor can be with the rider when leaving the ramp.
+Do not turn away from the ramp!
+Some horses require a longer lead line to settle.
+Once past the ramp, the horse will be stopped and stirrup length and cinch will be checked. - During the lesson, be attentive to the instructor's directions.
+Limit discussion with side walkers to what pertains to the lesson. - ★ At the halt, stand facing the horse's shoulder at a 45-degree angle.
+Do not stand directly in front of the horse. - Lead at an even pace with gradual wide turns to avoid throwing a rider off balance.
+Plan your turns to allow room for side walkers to stay beside the rider and leave enough room for them at the wall and near obstacles.
 Communicate in advance changes in direction or pace to side walkers and the rider. - Maintain a two-horse length distance from other horses at all times.
 Be aware of the other horses in the arena. - Give riders time to process commands.
 Aid as little as necessary to maintain safety and continue with the flow of the lesson. - Use verbal commands with the horse's name to initiate movement if the horse has not responded to the rider's attempts.
-Examples: - To walk: "1,2,3 walk on, Ami."
+Examples: - o To walk: "1,2,3 walk on, Nigel."
 Give the horse the opportunity to make the first step, then walk forward yourself.
 Look forward in the direction you are going, not at the horse.
 Once a horse walks, maintain a neutral position between shoulder and eye with some slack in the lead rope.
 Do not drag a slower horse around the arena.
-Ask the instructor for suggestions on how to achieve an active walk. - To halt: "3,2,1 whoa, Ami."
-Stop yourself, facing forward.
+Ask the instructor for suggestions on how to achieve an active walk. - To halt: "3,2,1 whoa, Nigel" Stop yourself, facing forward.
 Follow up by pulling the lead rope gently back toward the horse's chest.
-Relax tension as soon as the horse halts. - To trot: "1,2,3 trot, Ami."
-Give the horse the opportunity to transition, then jog beside him.
+Relax tension as soon as the horse halts.

+o To trot: "1,2,3 trot, Nigel" Give the horse the opportunity to transition, then jog beside him.
 If the horse is reluctant, command again, move forward and give light steady pressure.
 Release pressure as soon as the horse trots.
-You may slow an eager horse's trot by commanding in low voice, "Easy, Ami."
+You may slow an eager horse's trot by commanding in a low voice, "Easy, Nigel."
 Jog more slowly and pull back gently toward the horse's chest if they do not respond to a verbal cue.
-The same method is used to transition back to the walk, with the verbal command, "3, 2, 1 walk, Ami."
+The same method is used to transition back to the walk, with the verbal command, "3, 2, 1 walk, Nigel."
 ONLY TROT WHEN REQUESTED BY THE INSTRUCTOR.
 Be sure side walkers are prepared and have had time to give appropriate support holds if necessary.